verachell/Tutorial-Easy-customizable-Apache-server-setup-without-email/README.md

 - you want to use an SSL certificate on your site from a trusted certificate authority (also covered).
 Or
 - you want something more memorable than typing the IP address every time you want to view your site

-See separate sub-page on this at TODO and come back here after.
+See separate sub-page on this at https://github.com/verachell/Tutorial-Easy-customizable-Apache-server-setup-without-email/blob/main/Connect-first-domain-and-set-up-ssl.md and come back here after.

+## Step 9 (optional): connect your second or subsequent domain and set up SSL
+You may wish to set up more than one site.
+In that case, you will want to server your other site at a different domain name, still at the same server.
+Apache is designed to be easily able to do that.

+See the separate sub-page on this at TODO